 The PUD makes information and records available to the public for inspection and copying in accordance with chapter 42.56 RCW (Washington Public Records Act) and the PUD policy regarding Public Access to Information and Records.
-As a public agency, the PUD has an established Public Records Office which responds to all records requests.
-Records requests made through Customer Service for extensive past account history are submitted to the Public Records Office.
+As a public agency, the PUD has a Public Records Officer who responds to all records requests.
+Records requests made through Customer Service for extensive past account history are forwarded to the Public Records Officer.